LGBTQ people in prison: Lesbians and bisexual women

 Lesbian and bisexual women are overrepresented in incarceration.
 The rate of lesbian or bisexual identification among incarcerated women in the U.S. (42.1% in prisons and 35.7% in jails) is around 8 to 10 times higher than the national baseline (3.4%).
 Similar patterns have been observed among Australian prisoners.

 Two conceptual frameworks are used to understand the over-representation of sexual minority women in prison: that women become bisexual or lesbian in prison, and that sexual minority women are more likely to go to prison in the first place.
 Supporting the first framework, some incarcerated women identify as "gate gays," meaning that they are gay while inside the prison's gates, but return to a straight identity upon release.
 However, the majority of women who have sex with women in prison engaged in same-sex sexual activity before incarceration.
 In one survey of female prisoners in Queensland, just 25% of those who had a same-sex sexual relationship while in prison said it was their first time with another woman.

 Gay and bisexual men

-The rate of gay and bisexual men in the prison and jail population in the U.S. (5.5% in prison and 3.3% in jail) is close to the national rate (3.6%).
+Some studies have indicated that the rate of gay and bisexual men in the prison and jail population in the U.S. (5.5% in prison and 3.3% in jail) is close to the national rate (3.6%).
+Other studies argue that gay and bisexual men, also including men who have sex with men (MSM), are almost twice as likely to be incarcerated than heterosexual men (9.3% in prisons and 6.2% in jails).
+This has been attributed to minority stress and social exclusion from family and community on gay and bisexual men, which makes financial support more difficult.